-The Company recognizes stock-based compensation expense based on the fair value of stock options granted to employees, officers and directors.
-The Company uses the Black-Scholes option pricing model as it is the most appropriate valuation method for its option grants.
+The Company recognizes stock-based compensation expense based on the grant date fair value of stock options granted to employees, officers and directors.
+The Company uses the Black-Scholes option pricing model to determine the grant date fair value as it is the most appropriate valuation method for its option grants.
 The Black-Scholes model requires inputs for risk-free interest rate, dividend yield, volatility and expected lives of the options.
 Expected volatility is based upon the weighted average historical volatility data of the Company's common stock.
 The Company estimates the forfeiture rate based on historical data.
 This analysis is re-evaluated at least annually and the forfeiture rate is adjusted as necessary.
 The risk-free rate for periods within the expected life of the option is based on the U.S. Treasury yield curve in effect at the time of the grant.
 The expected lives for options granted represent the period of time that options granted are expected to be outstanding.
 The Company uses the simplified method for determining the expected lives of options.